 During the 2013-14 academic year, many departments throughout the University moved from a head model of departmental leadership to a chair model.
 Creating a culture of effective academic leadership continues to be a high priority for Academic Affairs.
 For 2014 - 2015, Academic Affairs will continue to support the transition in leadership models by providing opportunities for professional growth for new departmental leaders.

 During the 2013-14 academic year, Academic Affairs formed an Achievements Gaps Task Force.
 The charge of the group was to identify factors that affect student achievement, particularly among students from diverse backgrounds, and to make recommendations based on their findings.
 The goal for the 2014-15 academic year is to begin to implement the recommendations of the Task Force.

 Continued Focus on Retention, Graduation and Student Debt

-Building on the successes of colleges, departments and programs, it is important that academic affairs continues the long term goals of increasing retention and graduation rates while reducing student debt.
-For 2013-2014, the central efforts of academic affairs are to help students successfully move from one semester to the next, one academic year to the next and on to graduation.
-Each college within academic affairs will focus on their roles in promoting high academic standards, providing students with engaged experiences, and keeping students on track toward graduation and beyond while also developing models for reducing time to degree.
+Building on the successes of colleges, departments and programs, it is important that Academic Affairs continues the long term goals of increasing retention and graduation rates while reducing student debt.
+One of the ongoing efforts of Academic Affairs is to help students successfully move from one semester to the next, one academic year to the next and on to graduation.
+Each college within Academic Affairs will focus on their roles in promoting high academic standards, providing students with engaged experiences, and keeping students on track toward graduation and beyond while also developing models for reducing time to degree.
 The overall goals of these efforts are to create a unified approach toward and investment in increasing student retention and graduation while reducing overall student debt.

 Browse through the documents below to gain a better understanding of our planning history.
 You can also call our office at 231-591-2300 for more information regarding division and college planning.